-It’s no surprise that North American companies are starting to see the value in hiring technical talent from Latin America.
-With thriving tech industries, large talent pools of skilled software developers, and proximity to the United States, the region offers many benefits for companies looking to extend their development teams through better, cost-effective hiring solutions.
+It’s no surprise that North American companies are starting to see the value in hiring software developers from Latin America.
+With thriving tech industries, large talent pools of skilled software developers, and proximity to the United States, the region offers many benefits for companies looking to outsource their software development teams through better, cost-effective hiring solutions.

-So how much does it cost to hire a pre-vetted software developer from Latin America?
+So what is the cost of hiring software developers from Latin America?
 And how does it compare to other regions around the globe?
 We’ve gathered and analyzed data from the 21,000+ profiles in our network of software developers to answer these questions.
-In this article, we’ll explore the hourly costs broken down by country, region, and skill to give you a better understanding of the market.
+In this article, we’ll explore the software development hourly rates broken down by country, region, and skill to give you a better understanding of the market.
 We’ll also share our insights from more than 10 years of experience in the staffing industry to provide you with an accurate look into hiring vetted software developers in 2021.

-Let’s start by looking at the costs of hiring pre-vetted developers in Latin America versus other global regions.
-We analyzed the hourly rates from 16 different geographic locations to see how this region stacks up against other geographic locations.
+Let’s start by looking at the costs of hiring pre-vetted software developers in Latin America versus other global regions.
+From our data, we analyzed the hourly rates from 16 different regions to see how this region stacks up against other geographic locations.